-SEER is an efficiency scale for air conditioners, and the bigger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency guideline for air conditioners, and the higher the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
 We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the AC you choose.
-The greatest difference between them is that heat pumps can also heat your home while an AC cannot.
+The greatest difference between them is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
-Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.
+We recommend a consultation with a NATE certified HVAC pro who has experience in your region before settling on a heat pump.
+If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
+Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
+This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

 A furnace is a stronger heating system

-and is essential for certain chillier climates.
+and is necessary for certain chillier climates.
 That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As odd as it may seem, during cooler temperatures, a heat pump is purposed to extract heat from the outside air and use it to warm the inside air.
-Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
-If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.
+As strange as it seems, during cold weather, a heat pump is purposed to extract heat from the outside air and use it to warm the inside air.
+Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to operate correctly, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a great alternative for certain northern regions, but extra land must be available in order to install the correct piping for a geothermal system.
+In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a great alternative for specific northern regions, but extra land must be available in order to install the correct piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.

-a complimentary in-home quote.
-We are happy to answer any and all of your questions to make sure you make the right decision for your home.
+a free in-home quote.
+We are here to answer any and all of your questions to make sure you make the right decision for your home.